freakboy3742/pyxero/README.md

 OAuth2 Credentials work similarly to the 3-step OAuth used by Partner Applications.
 OAuth2 tokens have a 30 minute expiry, but can be swapped for a new token at any time.
 Xero documentation on the OAuth2 process can be found [here](https://developer.xero.com/documentation/oauth2/).
-The procedure for creating and authenticating credentials is as follows:
+The procedure for creating and authenticating credentials is as follows *(with a Django example at the end)*:

  1) [Register your app](https://developer.xero.com/myapps) with Xero, using a redirect URI which will be served by your app in order to complete the